megphillips91/schoolistit-user-analytics/readme.md

 ## Assumptions
 - we will endeavor to record user interactions with the DOM and timestamp as approriate.
 Each record will be tied to a "touchpoint" and a "location"
--- listeners to be recorded
+- listeners to be recorded: clicks, scroll actions
---- clicks
---- scroll actions

--- touchpoints will be detailed within a db_table and identified by short Description and long description
+- touchpoints will be detailed within a wp_db_table wp_schlst_touchpoints and identified by short Description and long description
+- mapped to touchpoints by touchpoint_id

 ## Applications